catYesOr/libs/clean.md

+## SOLID Principles

+SOLID is an acronym representing five design principles that promote maintainable and scalable code.
+They are fundamental principles in object-oriented programming:

+### 1. Single Responsibility Principle (SRP)
+A class should have only one reason to change, meaning it should have a single responsibility or function.
+This principle encourages separation of concerns.

+### 2. Open-Closed Principle (OCP)
+Software entities (classes, modules, functions) should be open for extension but closed for modification.
+This encourages the use of inheritance and interfaces for adding new functionality.

+### 3. Liskov Substitution Principle (LSP)
+Subtypes must be substitutable for their base types without altering the correctness of the program.
+In other words, derived classes should extend the behavior of their base classes without changing it.

+### 4. Interface Segregation Principle (ISP)
+Clients should not be forced to depend on interfaces they do not use.
+This principle advocates creating smaller and more specific interfaces instead of one large interface.

+### 5. Dependency Inversion Principle (DIP)
+High-level modules should not depend on low-level modules; both should depend on abstractions.
+This principle encourages the use of dependency injection and inversion of control containers.

+## Design Patterns

+Design patterns are reusable solutions to common software design problems.
+Understanding and applying design patterns can lead to more maintainable, scalable, and understandable code.
+Some common design patterns in Android development include:

+### 1. MVVM (Model-View-ViewModel)
+A design pattern that separates the UI (View) from the data and logic (Model) by introducing a ViewModel to manage the presentation logic.
+It's widely used in Android development to achieve separation of concerns.

 ### 2. Singleton Pattern
 Ensures that a class has only one instance and provides a global point of access to that instance.